qoherent/ria-hub-docs/docs/content/Help/faq.md

 If a bug fix is targeted on 1.20.1 but 1.20.1 is not released yet, you can get the "1.20-nightly" build to get the bug fix.

-## How to migrate from Gogs/GitHub/etc. to Gitea
+## How to migrate from Gogs/GitHub/etc. to RIA Hub

-To migrate from Gogs to Gitea:
+To migrate from Gogs to RIA Hub:

 - [Gogs version 0.11.46.0418](https://github.com/go-gitea/gitea/issues/4286)

-To migrate from GitHub to Gitea, you can use Gitea's built-in migration form.
+To migrate from GitHub to RIA Hub, you can use RIA Hub's built-in migration form.

 In order to migrate items such as issues, pull requests, etc. you will need to input at least your username.

 [Example (requires login)](https://try.gitea.io/repo/migrate)

-To migrate from GitLab to Gitea, you can use this non-affiliated tool:
+To migrate from GitLab to RIA Hub, you can use this non-affiliated tool:

 https://github.com/loganinak/MigrateGitlabToGogs

-## Where does Gitea store what file
+## Where does RIA Hub store what file

 - _`AppWorkPath`_
   - The `WORK_PATH` option in `app.ini`
   - Else the `--work-path` flag
   - Else Environment variable `GITEA_WORK_DIR`
   - Else a built-in value set at build time
-  - Else the directory that contains the Gitea binary
+  - Else the directory that contains the RIA Hub binary
 - `AppDataPath` (default for database, indexers, etc.)
   - `APP_DATA_PATH` from `app.ini`
   - Else _`AppWorkPath`_`/data`